You can help your kids write better in 5 minutes, by teaching them the simple principle of “Show, don’t Tell” in their

 #1 She was tired when she finished her paper at midnight.

 #2 Sleepily, Mary slowly climbed under the cool sheets and let out a huge, satisfied sigh.
-Although she didn’t finish writing until the clock chimed for the twelfth time, it was worth it.
-She couldn’t wait to hear what her political science professor thought of her innovative solution for immigration reform.
+Although the clock had just chimed for the twelfth time, it was worth it.
+She smiled in anticipation of her political science professor reading her innovative solution for immigration reform.

 What Makes Excellent Writing?

-First class writing can be hard to produce, but simple to spot.
-It immediately draws you into a scene.
-What did you experience, if anything, while reading #1 above?
-What was different about #2?
-Did you ‘see’ a tired Mary get into bed?
-Did you ‘feel’ cool sheets…’hear’ the clock chiming?
+What was different about the second example?
+Did you ‘see‘ a tired Mary get into bed?
+Did you ‘feel’ cool sheets?
+Or ‘hear’ the clock chiming?
 By using the “show, don’t tell” rule of writing, you can teach your students to write better in 5 minutes using this simple technique.

 #2 gives you clues that Mary was tired and finished her paper at midnight without telling you.
 Instead of coming right out and telling you something like the first example did, a competent author will describe a scene, providing plenty of specific sensory details.
 It’s like the reader is looking over the writer’s shoulder at the scene.
 If it is well-written, the reader “sees” and “feels” what the writer wants her to “see” and “feel.”